-- the survey was initiated (first distributed) on or after July 1, 2014 (after the HUD LMISD began being based on American Community Survey 5-Year data); - the HUD income limits in effect at the time the survey was initiated were the income thresholds used/listed on the survey form; - no significant demographic, economic, and non-economic changes in the service area occurred since the survey was conducted; - the survey distribution and collection process (from start to finish) was held within a reasonable period of time that can be verified as methodologically sound; - the survey data calculations are accepted as valid and methodologically sound; - the survey data are submitted for the CDBG application on the most current versions of the Income Survey Results Income Tabulation Form and Income Survey Results Race/Ethnicity Tabulation Form provided in the current Income Survey Guide, with the LMI percentage calculated according to the specifications in the most current Income Survey Results Income Tabulation form; and - all requirements set forth in the most current Income Survey Guide that are deemed necessary by DEHCR to verify the survey is valid and methodologically sound are met.
+- the survey was initiated (first distributed/administered) on or after July 1, 2014 (after the HUD LMISD began being based on American Community Survey 5-Year data); - the HUD income limits in effect at the time the survey was initiated were the income thresholds used/listed on the survey form; - no significant demographic, economic, and non-economic changes in the service area occurred since the survey was conducted; - the survey distribution and collection process (from start to finish) was held within a reasonable period of time that can be verified as methodologically sound; - the survey data calculations are accepted as valid and methodologically sound; - the survey data are submitted for the CDBG application on the most current versions of the Income Survey Results Income Tabulation Form and Income Survey Results Race/Ethnicity Tabulation Form provided in the current Income Survey Guide, with the all requirements set forth in the most current Income Survey Guide that are deemed necessary by DEHCR to verify the survey is valid and methodologically sound are met.
 Guidance for conducting an income survey is provided in the Income Survey Guide, which is available on the Bureau of Community Development website: https://doa.wi.gov/Pages/LocalGovtsGrants/CDBGPublicFacilitiesProgram.aspx [document linked under "Additional Reference Materials" section].